asier-toraya/asier-toraya/README.md

   improving UX applying SSR, and creating reusable
   components.

-  Always open to collaborations, feedback, and new iedas.
+  Always open to collaborations, feedback, and new ideas.
   Feel free to reach out if something catches your eye.
 ```